california-polytechnic-university/ECE4300-01-Fall2023/Group D NEW (Michael's Group)/Code/mainYOLO/README.md

 This is the code for the mainYOLO project.
 This Visual Studio project activates the webcam and object detection using YOLOv8's selection of models.

+The v8 models must be placed in a subfolder named 'modelsYOLOv8' on the same level as the mainYOLO.py file.

 The YOLOv8 models are too big to add to this repository.
 Therefore, you can download them using these links:

 Nano - yolov8n.pt